GregDoming/OptumTakeHome/counting/README.md

 ## Questions 1 & 2

 In the project Directory you can find folders QuestionOne & QuestionTwo containing the relative answers.
-The react application itself is the answer to Question 3.
+The answer to question 3 is in the counting folder.

 ## Available Scripts